 The proper handling and protection of confidential information is applicable both within and outside of government and continues to apply after the employment relationship ends.

 Confidential information that employees receive through their employment must not be used by an employee for the purpose of furthering any private interest, or as a means of making personal gains.
-(See Conflicts of Interest for details.)
+(See the Conflicts of Interest section of this policy statement for details.)

 BC Public Service employees may comment on public issues but must not engage in any activity or speak publicly where this could be perceived as an official act or representation (unless authorized to do so).

 Employees must not jeopardize the perception of impartiality in the performance of their duties through making public comments or entering into public debate regarding ministry policies.
 BC Public Service employees must not use their position in government to lend weight to the public expression of their personal opinions.

 BC Public Service employees may participate in political activities including membership in a political party, supporting a candidate for elected office, or seeking elected office.
 Employees’ political activities, however, must be clearly separated from activities related to their employment.

 If engaging in political activities, employees must remain impartial and retain the perception of impartiality in relation to their duties and responsibilities.
 Employees must not engage in political activities during working hours or use government facilities, equipment, or resources in support of these activities.